-- Comprehend and use the social ecological model (as adapted by the Center for Disease Control) to investigate the multiple levels of factors that can be used to influence homelessness - individual biological, psychological, personal history, knowledge of homelessness status, resources and support, ability to access services, individual barriers - relationship social, cultural, ongoing social support and encouragement from personal groups
+- Comprehend and use the social ecological model (as adapted by the Center for Disease Control) to investigate the multiple levels of factors that can be used to influence homelessness - individual knowledge, skills, attitudes, beliefs, physical and psychological health, individual socio-economic status and demographics - relationship peers, family, intimate relationships, professionals and people - community settings, physical environment, information environment, neighbourhood, services, resources and technology - societal policy, legislation/law, culture, religion, affluence, services, resources and technology.

-- community settings (schools, workplaces, neighbourhoods), social and physical environment, councils and other government institutions, not-for-profit organisations, networks of resources and support at local, state and national levels - societal social and cultural norms; health, economics, educational and social policies (laws, regulations, funding) that help to maintain economic or social inequalities between groups in society; eligibility for resources; and housing availability and affordability. - Critique information to evaluate the extent to which these levels of factors that influence homelessness are strengthened, maintained or limited by community barriers and enablers, e.g. social justice, health literacy, key stakeholder engagement (schools, councils, local business and not-for-profit organisations), existing resources (Homelessness Australia, Reconnect, DV Connect, Micah Projects) research centres at tertiary institutions, and community groups, e.g. Northern Beaches, Geelong and Ryde Projects, Young People Beat, Brotherhood of St Lawrence and Springboard. - Critique information to select the most significant social justice principle for homelessness in a specific community context informed by primary data. - Synthesise information to make decisions about how the broad health-related topic of homelessness is reframed as a specific contextualised health issue in a community context through the use of issue statements and questions that include - issue statements with data and/or quotes from secondary sources - issue questions that specify the specific approach, target group (community) and social justice principle.
+- Critique information to evaluate the extent to which these levels of factors that influence homelessness are strengthened, maintained or limited by community barriers and enablers, e.g. social justice, health literacy, key stakeholder engagement (schools, councils, local business and not-for-profit organisations), existing resources (Homelessness Australia, Reconnect, DV Connect, Micah Projects) research centres at tertiary institutions, and community groups, e.g. Northern Beaches, Geelong and Ryde Projects, Young People Beat, Brotherhood of St Lawrence and Springboard. - Critique information to select the most significant social justice principle for homelessness in a specific community context informed by primary data. - Synthesise information to make decisions about how the broad health-related topic of homelessness is reframed as a specific contextualised health issue in a community context through the use of issue statements and questions that include - issue statements with data and/or quotes from secondary sources - issue questions that specify the specific approach, target group (community) and social justice principle.